City-Bureau/city-scrapers/README.md

 A. We have ongoing conversations about what sort of data we should collect and how it should be collected.
 Help us make these decisions by commenting on [issues with a non-coding label](https://github.com/City-Bureau/city-scrapers/issues?q=is%3Aissue+is%3Aopen+label%3Anon-coding).

 B. Research sources for public meetings.
 Answer questions like: Are we scraping events from the right websites?
 Are there local agencies that we're missing?
 Should events be updated manually or by a scraper?
 [Triage events sources on these issues](https://github.com/City-Bureau/city-scrapers/issues?q=is%3Aissue+is%3Aopen+label%3A%22non-coding%3A+triage+events+source%22).

+### Community Mission

+We hope that working with us will fill experience gaps (like using git/GitHub, working with data, or having your ideas taken seriously), so that more under-represented people will become decision-makers in both their community and the tech and media scenes at large.

 ### Support this work